 There are many different painkillers and ways of taking them.
 Your doctor and nurse can help you to be pain free most of the time.

 You and your friends or relatives can do things to help reduce the pain.
-Complementary therapies such as relaxation and massage can help.
+Complementary therapies such as relaxation and massage may help.

-You might have a swollen tummy (abdomen) if your cancer has spread to the liver.
+You might have a swollen tummy (abdomen) if your cancer has spread to the lining of your abdomen (peritoneum) or liver.
 The swelling is due to a build up of fluid called ascites.
 It can make your clothes feel tighter.
 Your tummy might feel bloated.
 You might also find it difficult to sit comfortably or to move around.

 Your doctor can drain off the fluid by putting a small, flexible tube into the abdomen.
 This helps you to feel more comfortable.